philshem/open-mastermind/README.md

 ![Mastermind board game](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Mastermind.jpg/137px-Mastermind.jpg)

+## to get the game

+Install with `pip` from the command line:

+    pip install open-mastermind

+Although written in Python3.7, it's compatible back to Python2.7.

 ## to get the code

 Clone the repository, then install the requirements (currently only the non-standard python library [`colorama`](https://pypi.org/project/colorama/), which prints a colorful terminal.)